Are you curious if your female ball python is pregnant?

-In general, you’ll notice the darker colors such as brown will get deeper and darker.
+In general, you’ll notice that darker colors such as brown will get deeper and darker.

-The lighter colors, such as the golds will become lighter and perhaps change their shade slightly.
+The lighter colors, such as the golds, will become softer and perhaps change their shade slightly.

 For ball pythons with color mutations, the colors may change more dramatically.